BlockchainCommons/SmartCustodyBook/manuscript/00-preface.md

 Even if you determine that all of your funds must remain hot, our cold-storage scenario still suggests a variety of best practices for managing digital-asset keys, and does so in the context of risks and adversaries that can be used to model other scenarios.

+{id: smartcustody}
+## About the #SmartCustody Project

+#SmartCustody is a Blockchain Commons project with two goals:

+* To raise the bar on best practices for digital-asset custodianship by building a greater understanding of different custody use cases, risk models, and adversary threats; and
+* To prepare for new custody technologies that break old models for custodianship.

+To accomplish these goals, we are creating a series of best-practices documents, offering a series of different workshops on these topics, and collaborating with cryptographic industry and regulatory stakeholders to establish standards, improve best practices, and create new cryptographic key-management and custody technologies.

+This book is our first best-practices document.

+To be informed of the release of future best-practices and other educational documents and to learn about future workshops, subscribe to our email newsletter at [https://tinyletter.com/SmartCustody](https://tinyletter.com/SmartCustody).